14 day - PDC1 2021

 Whilst the Permaculture Design Certificate is the minimum requirement to work professionally in Permaculture as a designer or consultant, teach Permaculture or do Permaculture work abroad, it is also an important learning curve for designing your very own Urban & Rural Homestead, Community Garden, School Garden and areas that are sustainable, productive, eco-friendly, organic, healthy and low maintenance.

 Undertaking a Permaculture Design Certificate with Limestone Permaculture has many benefits:

-1/ Economical - generally a full design (snapshot in time) that is customised for you, including site consultation, plant agenda, site sector analysis, animal management information, etc can set you back at least $3000 (this is basically giving you a 'fish'), however undertaking a 14 day PDC over our protracted three month course (7 weekends) enables you to understand the 'WHY & HOW' of Permaculture Design allowing you to design your property & evolve this design as changes occur. (teaching you 'How to Fish')
+1/ Economical - generally a full design (snapshot in time) that is customised for you, including site consultation, site sector analysis, bubble diagram, main concept design, animal management information, plant index, etc can set you back at least $3000 (this is basically giving you a 'fish'), however undertaking a 14 day PDC over our protracted three month course (7 weekends) enables you to understand the 'WHY & HOW' of Permaculture Design, allowing you to design your property & evolve this design as changes occur. (teaching you 'How to Fish')